 The Nebraska football team practiced for approximately two hours on Thursday inside the Hawks Championship Center in helmets only.

-Head Coach Scott Frost addressed the media after practice to talk about how preparations for Saturday’s game against Minnesota have gone.
+Head Coach Scott Frost addressed the media following practice to talk about how the team's preparation for Illinois has gone this week.

 "Great week," Frost said.
 "Best week again that we've had.
 Things keep getting better.
 Certainly not happy with how this whole season has gone, but I'm pretty happy with where things are right now."